rezapr/interceptor/README.md

 then [nosurf](https://github.com/justinas/nosurf)
 and will finally reach our handler.

-Note that Interceptors makes **no guarantees** for how one or another piece of  middleware will behave.
+Note that interceptor makes **no guarantees** for how one or another piece of  middleware will behave.
 Once it passes the execution to the outer layer of middleware, it has no saying in whether middleware will execute the inner handlers.
 This is intentional behavior.

-Interceptors works with Go 1.0 and higher.
+interceptor works with Go 1.0 and higher.

 ### Contributing